fiann/jshub-core/README.markdown

 This application is a traditional Ruby on Rails application, meaning that you can configure and run it the way you would a normal Rails application:

- 1. Change to the unzipped application: <code>cd /path/to/app</code>
+1. Change to the unzipped application: `cd /path/to/app`
- 2. Load the database schema: <code>rake db:migrate</code>
+2. Load the database schema: `rake db:migrate`
- 3. Start the web server: <code>./script/server</code> (run with --help for options)
+3. Start the web server: `ruby script/server` (run with --help for options)
- 4. Go to http://localhost:3000 for the homepage
+4. Go to <http://localhost:3000> for the homepage

-For more detailed instructions please see the [installation guide](installation.html "Installation") and our website at [http://jshub.org/](http://jshub.org/)
+For more detailed instructions please see the [installation guide](installation.html) and our website at <http://jshub.org/>